jrpotter/notebook/notes/computability/automaton.md

 %%ANKI
 Basic
-Let $A$ be a language.
+Let $A$ be a regular language.
 How is its complement denoted?
 Back: $A^C$
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1745371322656-->